 - Low life span with heavy loads & small point of contact.
 Our study with this has found failure within 1-2 years with exceptionally poor results in the field.

-- As Fiberglass is used, the impact will break down & then with no warning collapse/ punch holes/ have complete failure.
+- As Fiberglass is used, the impact will break down and then with no warning collapse/ punch holes/ have complete failure.